The Wood Center focuses on the professional development of the emerging artist in wood.

 Within expansive and exceptionally well-equipped studios, the students become familiar with traditional woodworking and furniture design/building processes as well as contemporary technologies and their capabilities.
 There is a palpable excitement in the shops as students explore wood as a primary means of personal expression.
 They develop their skills in artistic design and fine craftsmanship while acquiring a larger understanding of contemporary craft.

 BA Harrington/Director Indiana University of Pennsylvania, Sprowls Hall (ground level) 470 South 11th Street Indiana, PA 15705

 Phone: 724-357-2538 Fax: 724-357-3296

-The Department of Art offers BA, BFA, MA, and MFA degrees in Studio Art.
+The Department of Art and Design offers BA, BFA, MA, and MFA degrees in Studio Art.
 The Wood Center is dedicated to specific curricular goals:

 The Wood Center grew out of a 2003 grant that helped expand the existing Woodworking and Furniture Design program.
 In 2005, Steve Loar joined the Center as director, with instruction beginning in the newly renovated facilities in January 2006.
 The Center and the Three-Dimensional Design studio occupy the entire lower level of Sprowls Hall, comprising nearly 9,000 square feet.